Input / Output files#

 ...

 This file contains supercell forces.
-Lines starting with #
+Lines starting with # is ignored when

 parsing.
 Each line gives forces of at atom in Cartesian coordinates.
 All forces